howardnguyen714/mouser/README.md

 # Mouser

 Mouser is an app that serves as a guide for vacationers planning their  trip to one of the many Disney resorts.
-For every ride, shop, show, or  other attraction, there is a corresponding page where users can learn  more about it and contribute with their own tags and tip that can be  voted on by other users
+For every ride, shop, show, or  other attraction, there is a corresponding page where users can learn  more about it and contribute with their own tags and tips that can be  voted on by other users

 ## Technologies used